MacoyMiggy/ClassifiedEmailFilter/README.md

-This is a simple console application implemented in C#.
+This is a simple console application implemented in C# under MS Visual Studio Enterprise 2022.
 This example assumes that we have access to the incoming email text and that you have a list of keywords or patterns that might indicate classified information.

 Brief Explanation for this Source Code: